 For media inquiries, please contact Dan Kotman in Rep. Walberg’s Washington, D.C. office.

-Rep. Tim Walberg is currently serving his sixth term in Congress as the representative of south-central Michigan.
+Rep. Tim Walberg is currently serving his seventh term in Congress as the representative of south-central Michigan.
 The diverse constituency of Michigan’s 7th District encompasses Branch, Eaton, Hillsdale, Jackson, Lenawee and Monroe Counties, along with parts of Washtenaw County.

 Based on his record of legislative accomplishment, Rep. Walberg was ranked by the Center for Effective Lawmaking, a non-partisan collaboration between Vanderbilt University and University of Virginia, as the most effective member of Michigan's congressional delegation in the 115th Congress.